-OUR AIM:To prevent wild tiger deaths due to man-animal conflict or habitat destruction; and to prevent human deaths due to a lack of understanding of the consequences of careless actions.
+OUR AIM:To prevent wild tiger deaths due to human-animal conflict/habitat destruction; & to prevent human deaths due to a lack of education.

-Educate villagers on the consequences of their actions in the forest and on personal safety for themselves and their livestock.
+Educating villagers on the consequences of their actions in the forest; & personal safety for themselves & their livestock.

-Rural families are often large with low income levels (around Rs.500 (£5.50) per week) so cannot afford to buy books and writing materials so their children can go to school.
-Without education these children have reduced employment options and an increased dependency on scarce forest resources.
+Poor rural families are often large (Earning Rs.550 (£6.50)/week) & unable to buy basic writing materials to send their children to school.
+Without education these children will have reduced employment options & increased dependency on scarce forest resources.

-Without education the children of rural communities will most likely turn to farming land which will be claimed by cutting down more forest areas to make room for crops thus increasing the risk of man-animal conflict when animals enter the villages in search of food, water and prey.
+Without education children in rural communities will be dependent on the land which will cause further deforestation for crops & increases the risk of human-animal conflict as wildlife enters the villages in search of food, water & prey.

-Without education children enter the forests to collect firewood and graze livestock where they may lose their lives due to tiger, leopard, bear or wild boar attacks.
+Without education children collect firewood/graze livestock in the forest & may lose their lives due to tiger, leopard, bear or wild boar attacks.

-With Scholarships young people have the opportunity to earn income as an an artist by either teaching others or by selling their artwork to tourists.
-Providing alternative income sources enables these young people to reduce their dependency on scarce forest resources and reduce incidence of man-animal conflict.
+Scholarships give young people an opportunity to earn income as an artist via teaching/selling their artwork.
+Providing alternative income reduces their dependency on scarce forest resources & reduces risk of human-animal conflict.

-Children who can read and write have the opportunity to work for the forest department in roles which protect wildlife and its habitat rather than destroying it to create space for crops, etc.
+Literate children can get work in the forest department protecting wildlife & its habitat rather than destroying it to create space for crops, etc.

-Villagers frequently wander into the forest alone to collect firewood, mahua flowers and tendu leaves or to graze their livestock, when wild animals attack the human response is to hit the tiger, leopard, bear, wild dog, etc., and then the angry animal usually kills or badly mauls the human.
+Villagers frequently go into the forest alone to collect firewood, mahua flowers & tendu leaves or to graze livestock, when wild animals attack the human response is to hit the tiger, leopard, bear, wild dog, etc., then the angry animal usually kills or badly mauls the human.

-By sourcing education packs from local suppliers, Tigers4Ever helps to boost the local economy and gives local businesses incentives to ensure that wild tigers survive.
+By sourcing education packs from local suppliers, we help to boost the local economy & give local businesses the incentive to ensure wild tigers survive.